Selling Your House for Top Dollar Before Moving Into Senior Living

 Downsize and Declutter

 Dealing with a lifetime of possessions isn’t easy.
-Before you list your home, plan on selling, donating, discarding or storing unneeded items to reduce what you have to move.
-Using stickers in different colors for donating, gifting, storing and keeping makes the process go much more quickly.
+Before you plan on listing your home, start by selling, donating, discarding or storing unneeded items to reduce what you have to move.
+Using stickers in different colors for donating, gifting, storing and keeping makes the downsizing-process go much more quickly.
 If you plan on moving to a senior living community, examine the floor plans of residences you’re likely to choose to help determine what to take.
 If you don’t have the time or physical ability to take care of this on your own, your agent probably knows who you could hire to clean and declutter for you.
 If your budget is tight, consider asking friends or family for help.

 Remove Personal Items